$ ls -la ./fallrisk.ai/

 Every incident in March 2026 was discovered after the fact.
 Post-hoc disclosure is not runtime proof.
 This paper demonstrates that runtime model identity is technically feasible at the model sizes where those incidents occurred.

-DOI: 10.5281/zenodo.19216634 Frontier-validated · 8B–72B 3 distillation pairs (expanded to 5 in Paper XII) · JWT+OPA
+DOI: 10.5281/zenodo.19216634 Frontier-validated · 8B–72B 3 distillation pairs (expanded to 5 in the family-dependent distillation study) · JWT+OPA

 How structural identity forms during training, and why two models with identical architectures and recipes are not interchangeable.